astronomer/airflow-provider-great-expectations/README.md

 4. Add `airflow-provider-great-expectations` to your `requirements.txt`
 5. Run `astro dev start` to view the DAG on a local Airflow instance (you will need Docker running)

-**This operator is in early stages of development!
-Feel free to submit issues, PRs, or join the #integration-airflow channel in the [Great Expectations Slack](http://greatexpectations.io/slack) for feedback.
+**This operator is in very early stages of development!
+Feel free to submit issues, PRs, or ping the current author (Sam Bail) in the [Great Expectations Slack](http://greatexpectations.io/slack) for feedback.
 Thanks to [Pete DeJoy](https://github.com/petedejoy) and the [Astronomer.io](https://www.astronomer.io/) team for the support.

+## Constraints

+This package has been most recently tested with Airflow 2.0 and Great Expectations v0.13.7.